plaid/react-native-plaid-link-sdk/README.md

 `PlaidLink` wraps the view you provide as a child with a `Pressable` component and intercepts the `onPress` event.

-### OAuth requirements
+#### OAuth requirements

-For Link Token based OAuth support, you must configure your `link_token` with a `redirect_uri` to support OAuth on iOS.
+For Link Token based OAuth support, you must configure your `link_token` with a [redirect_uri](https://plaid.com/docs/api/tokens/#link-token-create-request-redirect-uri) to support OAuth on iOS.
+On Android you need to register your package name as described above.
 Other than setting the `redirect_uri`, which must be a universal link, when you create the `link_token` no further configuration is required.
 Notably, no props are required on the React Native side.

 For non-Link Token based OAuth support, you must pass two props to the PlaidLink React Native component:
 1. `oauthRedirectUri` this is the same uri you would pass to the `redirect_uri` for Link Token based OAuth.
 It must be registered as a universal link.
 2. `oauthNonce` this is a 16 character nonce.

 In order for the React Native app to respond to the universal link, you will need to update your AppDelegate to inform the React Native Linking library when the universal link is received.
-See [OAuth requirements][plaid_oauthdocs] for more information.
+See [OAuth requirements](https://plaid.com/docs/#oauth) for more information.

-### To receive onEvent callbacks:
+#### To receive onEvent callbacks:

-The React Native Plaid module emits `onEvent` events throughout the account linking process — see [details here][plaid_eventdocs].
+The React Native Plaid module emits `onEvent` events throughout the account linking process — see [details here](https://plaid.com/docs/link/react-native/#onevent).
 To receive these events in your React Native app, wrap the `PlaidLink` react component with the following in order to listen for those events:

 ```javascript
 import React from 'react';